Click the + icons to expand sections below.

 - Documentation from a professional counselor or physician

 If approved, the leave of absence is not considered a withdrawal unless the student does not return from the leave.
 The student will retain in-school status during the leave.
-A leave of absence cannot exceed 180 days in any 12-month period, and only one leave of absence may be granted in a 12-month period.
+A leave of absence cannot exceed 180 days in any 12-month period.
 The 12-month period begins on the first day of the student's first leave of absence.
 A series of non-consecutive days may be approved as one leave.
 No additional institutional charges are generated during the leave.
 When a student returns from a leave of absence, he or she will continue the academic program from where he or she left.

 Students receiving financial aid should consult the Financial Services Department before deciding to request a leave of absence to learn if, or how, it will affect current or future financial aid eligibility.
 Any student receiving veteran's educational benefits will be reported to the Department of Veterans Affairs.
 The student may be re-certified for educational benefits upon return from the Leave of Absence.